 Injury severity ties into another factor that influences the length of the settlement process: injury cost, or the amount of compensation you are seeking.
 For obvious reasons, insurance companies are more willing to part with small sums, so if your medical expenses were minor, the insurer may agree to your demands with minimal resistance, keeping the process short.

 On the other hand, if you sustained permanent or severe injuries and have large medical expenses, the insurance company is more likely to counter your initial demand with a lower figure.
-The more demands and counteroffers pass back and forth, the longer it will take to complete the negotiation process.
+The more demands and counteroffers pass back and forth, the longer it will take to complete the negotiation process, as a car accident lawyer in Philadelphia, PA knows.

 These delays can be very frustrating, but persistence and patience often pay off – quite literally.
 Insurers typically want to do anything possible to avoid going to trial, so by utilizing a firm, aggressive, evidence-oriented negotiation strategy, it may be possible to persuade the claims adjuster to raise a low settlement offer to a much more reasonable figure.